A-J-V/brandubh/README.md

 # Brandubh

 ## Description
-A Python implementation of the Norse Tafl game"Brandubh" using Deep RL agents.
+A Python implementation of the Norse Tafl game "Brandubh" using Deep RL agents.
 The rules used here are simplified and included below.

 This project is the spiritual successor of a ![more experimental attempt](https://github.com/A-J-V/hnefatafl_archive) to implement a larger Tafl game using Deep RL.